Showing posts sorted by relevance for query Honeymoon. Sort by date Show all posts

 Video meliora, proboque, deteriora sequor

-The Latin phrase video meliora, proboque, deteriora sequor is from the Roman Poet Ovid’s (Publius Ovidius Naso; 43 BC–17 AD) Metamorphoses, appearing in a passage in which Medea acknowledges her obligations towards her father and her homeland but decides anyway to desert her people and run off with Jason.
+The Latin phrase video meliora, proboque, deteriora sequor (“I see better things and I approve, I follow worse things” and better understood as “I know what I'm going to do is wrong but I'm going to do it anyway”) is from the Roman Poet Ovid’s (Publius Ovidius Naso; 43 BC–17 AD) Metamorphoses, appearing in a passage in which Medea acknowledges her obligations towards her father and homeland but decides anyway to desert her people and run off with Jason.
 Poets and others have since used the words to refer to those who know right from wrong and choose to do wrong, the purpose to illustrate either human weakness or immorality.
-In English, the best known of the authors who cited the phrase are the worthy John Locke (1632–1704) and deliciously wicked Thomas Hobbes (1588–1679) and earlier, Saint Augustine of Hippo (354–430) couldn’t resist, noting “he sees what the rectitude of actions requires and he wants it and is unable to do it”, something on which he may have reflected when writing in Confessiones (Confessions (397-400)) of his prayer to God: “Oh, Master, make me chaste and celibate - but not yet!
+In English, the best known of the authors who cited the phrase are the worthy John Locke (1632–1704) and the deliciously wicked Thomas Hobbes (1588–1679); earlier, Saint Augustine of Hippo (354–430) couldn’t resist, noting “he sees what the rectitude of actions requires and he wants it and is

 Lindsay Lohan and her lawyer in court, Los Angeles, December 2011.

-Video meliora, proboque, deteriora sequor appears in The Wise Virgins, the second novel published by Leonard Woolf (1880–1969) and a work which until re-published a decade after his death was neglected and tended to be assessed only as the catalyst for what proved the worst of the breakdowns suffered by his wife, the novelist Virginia Woolf (née Stephen; 1882–1941).
-The book was released two years after their marriage and the first drafts had been begun during the honeymoon in Spain; something which over the year has drawn the odd wry comment.
+Video meliora, proboque, deteriora sequor appears in The Wise Virgins (1914), the second novel published by Leonard Woolf (1880–1969) and a work which until re-published a decade after his death was neglected and tended to be assessed only as the catalyst for what proved the worst of the breakdowns suffered by his wife, the novelist Virginia Woolf (née Stephen; 1882–1941).
+The book was released two years after their marriage, the first drafts begun during their honeymoon in Spain; something which over the years has drawn the odd wry comment.
 The autobiographical elements were undisguised, the subjects the two newly-wed protagonists and a supporting cast drawn from the Bloomsbury set and although for decades dismissed, it’s regarded now as an engaging satire of the last days of the pre-1914 world of English society.
 For the modern reader, it’s a compelling tragedy, a tale of someone who attempts to escape society’s conventions but through his own weakness of character finds himself trapped in that very world.

 Leonard and Virginia Woolf, a photographic postcard, Dalingridge Place, West Hoathly, Sussex, 23 July 1912.